 This Xhosa slang term sbwl started trending on social media last year as South Africans opened up about the things they desire most in life.
 The term left many people confused and ended up asking “what does ‘sbwl’ mean on social media.”

 People started sharing their desires and dreams using the hashtag #sbwl on Twitter.
-South African television presenter, radio DJ, actress and producer Pearl Modiadie was also mind blown by the meaning of ‘sbwl’.
+South African television presenter, radio DJ, actress and producer Pearl Modiadie was also mind blown by the SBWL Meaning.
 She was part of the group that didn’t know what the word means.

 “Really?
 I’ve been cracking my skull trying to figure this out,” – Pearl tweeted after she searched for the meaning on Google.
 The radio presenter found out that #sbwl is an acronym for ‘Sabaweli’ meaning craving in Xhosa as mentioned above.

 According to The Urban Dictionary the vowels of the word were just removed.
 The meaning of sbwl depends on the context.
 For example, you can see a photo of a beautiful and expensive car, as a guy, you can just respond by saying “#Sbwl the car”…that’s how some people interpret the SBWL Meaning.

 Image Courtesy: twitter.com